 Income: The national average pay is $52,590.
 If the plumber offers its services mainly to industrial clients, they get an average of $58,040 annually.
 Contractors for plumbing, heating, and air-conditioning agencies earn an average of $50,800.

 Job Description: Residential, industrial, and commercial properties need pipes to control temperature, water, and other liquids.
 Plumbers ensure the circulation of these critical liquids and gases through the installation, maintenance, and repair of pipes.
-Industrial clients pay a premium as their materials are typically high-risk and need more expertise than residential and commercial clients’.
+Industrial clients pay a premium as their materials are typically high-risk and need more expertise than residential and commercial clients.

 Educational or Training Requirement: Anyone with a high school diploma can be a plumber, but having a certificate of training for at least six months will do wonders for your employability.
-For the most plumber, apprenticeships provide an excellent training ground.
+For most plumbers, apprenticeships provide an excellent training ground.
 Importantly, plumbers need to be certified by the state, and most states and employers need their plumbers to hold a driver’s license.

 Income: National average pay is $51,320.
 Working in the building equipment niche gets them a higher pay rate at $55,490.
 Working directly with factories for iron products pays around $47,150 yearly.